MigueelS/sensinginmotion/README.md

 (TODO)

 ## Future work and development
-If you want to continue what our project or do something of your own based on it, here are some guidelines to a future development:
+If you want to continue what our project or do something of your own based on it, here are some guidelines for a future development:
 - [ ] Upgrade to a better UAV: Our quadcopter is on the edge of what's capable of lifting, so the system is a bit unstable and its life time is quite low (around 4min ~ 4min 15s), so a more powerful drone would be required in order to get a more stable system.
 - [ ] Upgrade to a better processing unit: Arduino Uno is great for most projects, but in our case we're using almost all its processing capability (the GSM Library is quite heavy).
-- [ ] Improve the Sensing Module by adding more sensors (for example light or gas sensors to detect air pollution)
+- [ ] Improve the Sensing Module by adding more sensors (for example light or gas sensors to detect air pollution).
 - [ ] Develop a better communication protocol between the UAV and the Sensing Module and a better navigation algorithm, for example to:
   - [ ] Synchronize the start of the flight with the sucessful aquirence of a stable GPRS connection.
   - [ ] Synchronize the sensing process with the movement process (stop to take a reading, and then continue if the reading is successfully sent).
-  - [ ] Enable a fault system between the 2 modules: sending regular packets to know if both modules are operational and program some action if one of the modules stop working.
+  - [ ] Enable a fault system between the 2 modules: sending regular packets to know if both modules are operational and program some action if one of the modules stops working.
 - [ ] Improve the navigation algorithm, so it could change its path by accessing the readings taken by the Sensing Module.